 Besides the display color adjustment in settings and the option to enable app drawer, there are certainly worth mentioning features that Huawei has stuffed the new EMUI with.

-We particularly like the Game Suite, an option that lets you enjoy games without any interruption providing you with immersive gaming experience.
+We particularly like the Game Suite, an option that lets you enjoy games without any interruption providing you with an immersive gaming experience.
 It displays incoming calls with a short prompt at the top of the screen without interrupting the game.
 Upon picking the call, the voice is routed to the speaker, so the game keeps running smoothly.

 A simple mode can be accessed by going into Settings > System, which displays your home screen in tiles format with a relatively bigger font.
 This can be specifically helpful for visually impaired people.